-It's just 'shock-stategy' that every youngest generation naturally unconsciously feels compelled to push for their own benefit and self-interest.
-It arises from adolescent self-doubt and ignorance of the history of their little, local worlds.
-It's simply the 'knee-jerk' growing-up tendency that the middle of the human bell curve all go through.
-We've all felt this pressure, one way or another.
+It's just 'shock-strategy' that every youngest generation naturally, unconsciously feels compelled to push for their own benefit and self-interest.
+It arises from an adolescent self-doubt and ignorance of the history of that person's nominal, local world.
+It's simply a 'knee-jerk' growing-up tendency that the middle of the human bell curve all go through.
+Hey, we've all felt this pressure one way or another during our development.

 This is nothing new.
-This is natural and has always happened, forever.
+This is natural and has always happened.

-But, I feel, the generations arriving in this new millennium are now doing it to an amazing effect, in unexpected ways, across cultures and borders —— worldwide.
-And there is almost a militant feeling as to how they are trying to impress their supposed uniqueness.
+But, I feel the generations arriving in this new millennium are now doing it to an amazing effect, in unexpected ways, and across cultures and borders —— worldwide.
+There seems to be almost a militant feeling as to how they are now trying to impress their supposed uniqueness.
 They express their supreme entitlement to/with 'progressive', social, economic platforms and all that they believe these give them (and of course demand from everyone else, but there's not much consideration given to this side of the equation or its dire, eventual consequences).
 They especially love to profess their supposed superior cultural, moral advancement as the 'cherry' on top of it all; the justification.
 (Does the 'woke' thing ring any bells?--> an underlying 'dig', perhaps?, to suggest that anyone 'older' is stupid, ignorant, uninformed, behind the times, 'not woke' ...)

 I was lucky to be born at just the right time in current history to notice this progression.

-It seems that as life has become easier everywhere and more comfortable and bountiful, people have become less satisfied with their providence.
-By now, after a generation or two experiencing a society where any want is for the taking, needs-being-met is an assumed, basic right, and desires no longer remain long as just hopeful wishes (especially with near zero percent interest), we're seeing social issues abound.
+By now, after a generation or two experiencing a society where any want is for the taking, 'needs-being-met' is an assumed, basic right, and desires no longer remain long as just hopeful wishes (especially with near zero percent interest!), we're seeing social issues abound.

-A couple generations used to getting anything they crave and who have never known a growling stomach have become masses of people with more idle time on their hands than history has ever afforded.
-They don't quite know how to handle it — so why not just demand MORE in every way and god help you if they don't get their way!
+A few generations used to getting anything they crave and who have never known a real growling stomach have become masses of people with more frivolous, idle time on their hands than history has ever afforded.
+They instinctively don't quite know how to handle it — so — what now? — well, why not just demand MORE in every way and god help you if they don't get their way!

 They don't just want to spend their money, they want to spend yours as well!